Lukelectro/Marlin/README.md

 Marlin development is being accelerated to catch up with a long list of issues.
 Check the Issues and Pull Requests links on the right to to see what we are currently working on.

+The Marlin development is currently revived.
+There's a long list of reported issues and pull requests, which we are working on currently.
+We are actively looking for testers.
+So please try the current development version and report new issues and feedback.

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2224/badge.svg)](https://scan.coverity.com/projects/2224) [![Travis Build Status](https://travis-ci.org/MarlinFirmware/Marlin.svg)](https://travis-ci.org/MarlinFirmware/Marlin)